How to Get Started Playing

-2 to 12 players
+- Players: Requires two to 12 players

-A standard 52-card deck.
+- Deck: A standard 52-card deck

-To win all of the cards.
+- Goal: To win all of the cards

-- On his turn, each player turns over the top card from his face-down pile.
-When someone turns over a card that matches a card already face up on another player's pile, players race to be the first to call "Snap!".
-The player who calls "Snap!" first wins both piles and adds them to the bottom of his face-down pile.
+The player to the left of the dealer goes first and the play then moves clockwise.
+On their turn, each player turns over the top card from their face-down pile.
+When someone turns over a card that matches a card already face-up on another player's pile, players race to be the first to call "Snap!"
+The player who calls "Snap!" first wins both piles and adds them to the bottom of their face-down pile.

-- If two players call "Snap!" at the same time, the two piles are placed in the center of the table and combined into a face-up Snap Pot with one of the two matching cards on top.
+If two players call "Snap!" at the same time, the two piles are placed in the center of the table and combined into a face-up snap pot with one of the two matching cards on top.
 Play then continues where it left off.

-- When someone turns over a card that matches the card on top of the Snap Pot, players race to be the first to call "Snap Pot!".
-The player who calls "Snap Pot!" first wins the Snap Pot and the matching pile.
-If there's another tie, the matching pile is added to the Snap Pot.
+When someone turns over a card that matches the card on top of the snap pot, players race to be the first to call "Snap Pot!"
+The player who calls "Snap Pot!" first wins the snap pot and the matching pile.
+If there's another tie, the matching pile is added to the snap pot.

-If you find that your games of Snap tend to have a lot of ties, consider putting something in the middle of the table that players must put their hand on top of instead of calling "Snap!".
+If you find that your games of snap tend to have a lot of ties, consider putting something in the middle of the table that players must put their hand on top of instead of calling "Snap!"
 (An index card with "Snap!" written on it would work just fine.)
 The first player to put their hand on top of the index card wins the cards.

 Making a Mistake